laserpilot/Installation_Up_4evr/Installation_Up_4evr.md

 In System Preferences:

  - **Desktop and Screensaver:** Disable your screensaver.
 Set it’s time to “Never."
-I also suggest changing your desktop background to either black/a screenshot of your app/you client's logo
+I also suggest changing your desktop background to either black/a screenshot of your app/you client's logo - you can even set these to change automatically - remember - **it's not broken until someone notices** :)
  - **Energy Saver:** Turn Display Sleep and Computer Sleep to Never.
 Enable “Start up automatically after power failure” and “Restart automatically if the computer freezes” (these are only available in 10.7 and later)
  - **Users and Groups:** ->Login Options: Enable Automatic Login
  - **Software update:** Disable automatic updates.